White Heat: Development

 I used to like to walk out on him, frankly, whenever my contract didn't suit me.
 I'd cuss him out in Yiddish, which I had learned from Jewish friends in my days at Stuyvesant High School.
 Drove him wild.
-'What'd he say?!' he'd yell.
-'What'd he just call me?!'
+"What'd he say?!" he'd yell.
+"What'd he just call me?!"

-— —Cagney on his relationship with Jack L. Warner, Rolling Stone Magazine (1982).
+— —Cagney on his relationship with Jack L. Warner, Rolling Stone (1982).